Join our newsletter

 MG

-I grew up around Washington DC, so you end up going to the Smithsonians and the national galleries.
+I grew up around Washington D.C., so you end up going to the Smithsonians and the national galleries.
 Yes, there were some art galleries and artists, but mostly you had these giant institutions that have an institutional presence.
-It’s funny because I’m a Regent of the Smithsonian now to give back because my childhood was shaped by going to all those museums, the Hirshhorn when it was built, the Air and Space Museum when it was built.
-But with the kind of curiosity, because I want to say it in the right way.
-I wasn’t convinced [Laughs.]
-Then the other key thing in architecture is that we were building the building.
-So I was actively involved in helping to manage a museum building project.
+It’s funny because I’m now a Regent of the Smithsonian institutions, to give back, because they were very informative in my childhood.
+I was shaped by going to all those museums, the Hirshhorn when it was built, and the Air and Space Museum.
+The other key thing about architecture for me is that we were building the building.
+I was actively involved in managing a museum building project.
 I was 23 years old.
 We also made an exhibition called the Revision of the Modern.
 It came from the German Architecture Museum, the Deutsches Architektur Museum.
 It had all those architects, the first generation of ‘starchitects,’ Morphosis, Isozaki.
 It was the Revision of the Modern.
-They didn’t want to call it postmodern.
+They didn’t want to call it “postmodern.”

 EO